Academics

 Though it has no formal interdisciplinary program for the study of the late antique, medieval, and early modern world, Brooklyn College’s School of Humanities and Social Sciences has a stellar collection of faculty studying the world before 1700 from many different angles.

-LAMEM meetings give faculty members and graduate students a space to share their scholarship-in-progress with a welcoming audience of fellow faculty, alumni, undergraduates and graduate students from around Brooklyn College.
+LAMEM meetings give faculty members and graduate students a space to share their scholarship-in-progress with a welcoming audience of fellow faculty, undergraduates, graduate students, and alumni from around Brooklyn College.
 Because of LAMEM, HSS faculty members and advanced graduate students have a space to share their scholarly work during the semester, as well as a chance to discuss pedagogical issues that arise when teaching courses on premodern literature, culture, religion, history, art, language, and thought.
-The connectedness fostered through LAMEM has even encouraged team-teaching and scholarly collaboration between LAMEM-affiliated faculty; and the feedback given to LAMEM presenters has aided their presentations in becoming conference paper, published articles, or books.
-LAMEM has also recently begun to invite scholars visiting Brooklyn College, CUNY, or the New York-area to participate and present in our colloquia.
+The connectedness fostered through LAMEM has even encouraged team-teaching and scholarly collaboration between LAMEM-affiliated faculty, and the feedback given to LAMEM presenters has aided their presentations in becoming conference paper, published articles, or books.
+LAMEM has also recently begun to invite scholars visiting Brooklyn College, CUNY, or the New York area to participate and present in our colloquia.

 Learn More